Gositi/discord-fs/README.md

 - `token` - Bot token (string): The Discord bot token
 - `channel` - Filesystem channel (integer): The ID of the channel the filesystem operates in
 - `mount` - Mountpoint (string/path): Absolute or relative path to the filesystem mountpoint, `./mnt/` by default
-- `fat` - FAT file (string/path): Absolute or relative path to file containing the FAT, `fat.json` by default

 ### Limitations
+I plan to fix many of these limitations in later versions of the program.
 - It is, of course, very slow
-- Max file size is 25MB (Discord limit)
+- Max file size is 250MiB (10x Discord limit, max total size for a single message)
 - No support for directories
 - No file metadata stored, mode and permissions will be set to default
 - Files are readable and downloadable by anyone with access to the filesystem channel